-If you don’t include these points in your RFP, vendors will likely end up asking about them anyway.
-So it’s wise to prepare in advance and avoid having to answer these questions repeatedly.
+This is an important part of how to write an RFP that works well, because if you don’t include these points in your proposal, vendors will likely end up asking about them anyway.
+That being the case, it’s wise to prepare in advance and avoid having to answer these questions repeatedly.
 Take the time to cover this section in detail, working with an architect or lead developer to give you as much insight into the process as possible.

 In the public sector, most projects state their budget explicitly.
-Though this is less common in the private sector, it’s helpful to give vendors some idea of what to expect, especially regarding the type of pricing you prefer (fixed price vs. time and materials).
-Here too, this will allow potential partners to improve the quality of their proposals and design solutions that are tailored to your needs.
+Though this is less common in the private sector, it’s helpful to give vendors some idea of what to expect, and for that reason it’s one of our tips for how to write an RFP well.
+A ‘budget’ section can be really helpful to vendors, especially regarding the type of pricing you prefer (fixed price vs. time and materials), and this will allow potential partners to improve the quality of their proposals, in turn ensuring that their design solutions are tailored to your needs.

 6. Design examples

-Design is another element that a client often expects the vendor to provide them with, but again, any information you have about your expectations in this area can increase the quality of the proposals you’ll receive.
+Design is another element that a client often expects the vendor to provide them with.
+However, it forms part of our guide on how to write an RFP because again, any information you have about your expectations in this area can increase the quality of the proposals you’ll receive.
 Even something simple like low-fidelity wireframes will go a long way toward helping vendors understand your project in detail and asking more meaningful questions about it.

 7. Selection criteria

-Finally, you’ll want to let vendors know what you expect their proposal to include and how you plan on judging it.
+Finally, in this section of our ‘how to write an RFP’ guide, we’ll cover selection criteria.
+You’ll certainly want to let vendors know what you expect their proposal to include and how you plan on judging it.
 Include information about what kinds of references you’d like to see and whether they should match any size or form specifications.
 Some clients even ask vendors to fill in a premade spreadsheet template, which isn’t a bad idea either.
 This makes it easy to compare the different vendors and their previous experiences.

 The same goes for specialist resumès.
-If you have any specific requirements to the team’s seniority, technical skill or other aspects, highlight them here.
+If you have any specific requirements as regards to the team’s seniority, technical skill or other aspects, highlight them here.